Lao–Siamese War (1778–1779)

-Lao–Siamese War or the Siamese Invasion of Laos (1778–1779) is the military conflict between Thonburi Kingdom of Siam (now Thailand) and the Lao kingdoms of Vientiane and Champasak.
+Lao–Siamese War or the Siamese Invasion of Laos (1778–1779) was a military conflict between Thonburi Kingdom and the Lao kingdoms of Vientiane and Champasak.
 The war resulted in all three Lao kingdoms of Luang Phrabang, Vientiane and Champasak becoming Siamese tributary vassal kingdoms under Siamese suzerainty and domination in Thonburi and the subsequent Rattanakosin Period.

 Background

 Vientiane–Luang Phrabang Rivalry

 Succession disputes after the reign of King Sourigna Vongsa of Lanxang resulted in the fragmentation of the Lao kingdom of Lanxang into three distinct kingdoms of Luang Phrabang, Vientiane and Champasak in the early eighteenth century.
 In 1763, the Burmese armies under the new Konbaung dynasty invaded and captured Chiangmai and Lanna.
 The Burmese occupation of Lanna allowed the Burmese to expand its influences into Laos.
 In 1764, King Ong Boun of Vientiane sought alliance with the Burmese to invade his rival Luang Phrabang.
 The Burmese general Nemyo Thihapate led the Burmese army to attack the city of Luang Phrabang as a part of his campaign to conquer Ayutthaya.
 King Sotikakumman of Luang Phrabang defended his city but the Burmese shelled heavily.
 According to Burmese chronicles, the Burmese had the severed heads of Lao captives piled up into large collection of human heads to demoralize the Lao defenders.
 Luang Phrabang fell to the Burmese in March 1765.
 Both King Sotikakumman of Luang Phrabang and Ong Boun of Vientiane submitted themselves to become the vassals of Burma.
 The Lao kingdoms of Luang Phrabang and Vientiane then came under Burmese domination as vassal kingdoms.
 Sotikakumman also had to gave his daughter to become a consort of King Hsinbyushin and gave his younger brother Surinyavong to Burma as political captive.
 Nemyo Thihapate then proceeded to the south to attack Ayutthaya, leading to the Fall of Ayutthaya in 1767.